 RINSING MOUTH: Avoid all rinsing for 24 hours after leaving the office.
 Then, to help relieve soreness and reduce bacteria, rinse mouth gently with mild warm saltwater.
 Please note, the salt must be completely dissolved before rinsing.
 Do not use mouthwash.
 Alcohol in all its forms can destroy a blood clot and will interfere with healing.

 SWELLING: To relieve and help prevent swelling, apply ice against your cheek adjacent to the site for 15 minutes.
 Repeat 10 minutes later.
-Swelling after extraction is normal and not cause for alarm.
+Swelling after an extraction is normal and not cause for alarm.
 Ice application is effective during 48 hours following treatment.
-In addition to controlling swelling it also diminishes bleeding and pain.
+In addition to controlling swelling, it also diminishes bleeding and pain.